 Included in Sparkle

-We are looking for stories, articles, quizzes, poems, games, puzzles, and crafts that are fresh, that present a realistic look at Christian life, and that cause young readers to see how God’s Word—His Truth—applies to their daily lives.
+We are looking for stories, articles, quizzes, poems, games, puzzles, and crafts that are fresh, that present a realistic look at life, and that cause young readers to see how God’s Word—His Truth—applies to their daily lives.

 Sparkle fills up quickly, so get your manuscripts in early.
 We read manuscripts each week.
 You can expect to hear from us within eight weeks.